sylvainhalle/MrSim/README.md

 As a rule, don't expect any fancy features to be introduced if they interfere with the system's current simplicity.

+## Compiling and Installing MrSim

+First make sure you have the following installed:

+- The Java Development Kit (JDK) to compile.
+MrSim was developed and tested on version 6 of the JDK, but it is probably safe to use any later version.
+Moreover, it most probably compiles on the JDK 5, although this was not tested.
+- [Ant](http://ant.apache.org) to automate the compilation and build process

+Download the sources for MrSim from [GitHub](http://github.com/sylvainhalle/MrSim) or clone the repository using Git:

+    git clone git@github.com:sylvainhalle/MrSim.git

+Compile the sources by simply typing:

+    ant

+This will produce a file called `mrsim.jar` in the folder.
+This file is stand-alone and can be used as a library, so it can be moved around to the location of your choice and included in the build path of the project.

+In addition, the script generates in the `doc` folder the Javadoc documentation for using MrSim.
+This documentation is also embedded in the JAR file.
+To show documentation in Eclipse, right-click on the jar, click "Properties", then fill the Javadoc location (which is the JAR itself).

 ## How to use MrSim?

 See the `Source/Examples` folder for some examples, and the